drnoir/Papyrus3D-IF-Engine/README.md

 Allow for customisation and export of games as a separate html / javascript bundle or an exe.

 Multi-Platform support - Desktop, Mobile, VR / AR.
 Game build in the public folder.
-Currently a test game but will be replaced with a generic template you can build on.
+Currently, a test game but will be replaced with a generic template you can build on.
 Soon there will be a demos folder for example games once Alpha is ready for release.

 ### A note on GNU licensing / Licensing for any games built with  Papyrus3D
-All the code for this project is released under a GNU3 licence and you can read the full licence for the software in the licence file.
+All the code for this project is released under a GNU3 licence, and you can read the full licence for the software in the licence file.
 You are free to charge for or distrubute any games you make with the Papyrus3D framework however you want but the source code of anything you release will also be GNU3.
 It does not allow for you to download the engine code, claim is as your own and start charging for it.
 Any code that is based upon the source code MUST be released under GNU3 with the same conditions.
 This project is already built upon A-Frame which is itself an open source project.

 ### Donating to the Papyrus3D project
 If you appriciate the work I have put into this project for free and want to donate to it.
 Please donate via https://www.buymeacoffee.com/noirnerd or sponser the project on GitHub.
 This is a work of passion and for my own self learning but to maintain it long term and to ensure its long term maintenance it helps to get donations from people.
 All the source code for this project is released to the public for free and with GNU 3 licence which you can find out more about here at https://www.gnu.org/licenses/gpl-3.0.en.html